What Is NCCD?

 Where Schools Get Stuck

-Most NCCD problems are not caused by a lack of support — they are caused by documentation that does not reflect the support that is actually being provided.
-These are the six most common failure points.
+Most NCCD problems are not caused by a lack of support.
+They are caused by evidence that does not reflect it.
+Six common failure points:

 Late logging